For many of us, an optician is someone we rely on to test our eyes and to help us buy a new pair of glasses or contact lenses.

 Supported by the ACE Programme, a joint NHS England, Cancer Research UK and Macmillan Cancer Support initiative in England, the Trust developed a new way for opticians to refer people directly to the neuroscience department at their local hospital for rapid diagnostic tests and treatment.

-And the experience of one patient suggests this is worth exploring further.
+And the speed with which one patient was treated suggests this is worth exploring further.

 Back and forth for patients